narrowspark/coding-standard/README.md

 Versioning
 ------------
-This library follows semantic versioning, and additions to the code ruleset are only performed in major releases.
+This library follows [semantic versioning](https://semver.org/), and additions to the code ruleset are performed in major releases.

 Testing
 ------------